 Tim's book That Native Thing: Exploring the Medicine Wheel was published in 2010 by Borealis Press in Ottawa.
 Illustrated by his artwork this book has helped many people learn how to utilize a more circular, wholistic way to wellness by embracing Indigenous teachings.
-Tim's second book Quest for the Thunderbird Nest, the true story of his personal journey, will also be published by Borealis Press in 2018.
+Tim's second book Quest for the Thunderbird Nest, the true story of his shamanism journey, will also be published by Borealis Press in 2018.

 Tim uses his rock-solid foundation of Algonquin knowledge to empower people and help them create well-being within their lives by learning the Medicine Wheel way.
 He also shares Thunderbird teachings through empowering presentations, storytelling and speaking engagements.

 Tim has over 10 years experience working with educators, teachers and students.
 He has given presentations at colleges and universities.
 He has taught Indigenous ‘medicine ways’ to counsellors, social workers, psychologists, mental health workers and health care providers.

 Tim is an talented teacher, an enlightening writer, a stirring storyteller, a powerful public speaker and a compassionate counsellor.
 He resides in Kingston, Ontario, but spends time in his Kitchizibi home territory on the Ottawa River and in Northern Ontario too.